Reforming the planning system

 We are currently improving Scotland's planning system so that it realises its full potential.
 We believe that the system needs to change to respond to a changing world.

 We are taking forward reforms that will strengthen the planning system's contribution to inclusive growth, housing and infrastructure delivery and empowering communities.
 Our proposals will maintain our commitment to a strong, high-performing system that enables housing and infrastructure delivery and supports quality of life of all our communities by promoting quality of place.

 The information below reflects our current thinking on changes to the system and will change over time as the planning review progresses.
-No decisions on the content of the Planning Bill have been finalised.

 List of proposals